-Craig Symonds, Professor Emeritus at the U.S. Naval Academy and the author of ten previous books, examines Lincoln’s presidency through the lens of the naval side of the Civil War, a perspective often neglected in Civil War scholarship.
+Craig Symonds, Professor Emeritus at the U.S. Naval Academy where he taught naval history and Civil War History for thirty years, and the author of ten previous books, examines Lincoln’s presidency through the lens of the naval side of the Civil War, a perspective often neglected in Civil War scholarship.
 He accomplishes several goals.

 One is to show the importance of naval operations for the Civil War.
-Another is to show Lincoln’s growth as a leader during his four years of presidency.
+Another is to provide evidence of Lincoln’s growth as a leader during his four years of presidency.
 A third is to enlighten readers about “Lincoln’s admirals,” since they are relatively unknown compared to “Lincoln’s generals.”

-Gideon Welles, Lincoln’s Secretary of the Navy, was, as Symonds characterizes him “by turns blunt, challenging, cantankerous, and tiresomely earnest.
+Gideon Welles, Lincoln’s Secretary of the Navy, was, as Symonds characterizes him, “by turns blunt, challenging, cantankerous, and tiresomely earnest.
 He was protective of his commander in chief and jealous of the influence exercised on him by others, especially Secretary of State William Henry Seward.”
-In fact, conflict between Welles and Seward eclipsed that between Neptune and Mars.
-Seward was constantly “interfering” in naval matters because of his (and Lincoln’s) overriding interest both in keeping Britain and France out of the war, and avoiding a new war with either of them.
+In fact, conflict between Welles and Seward eclipsed that between Neptune and Mars (i.e., Stanton).
+Seward was constantly “interfering” in naval matters because of his (and Lincoln’s) overriding interest both in keeping Britain and France out of the war, and in avoiding a new war with either of them.
 Lincoln often played the role of judge between his jousting secretaries, requiring written answers to his “interrogatories” to justify their positions.

 One source of animosity between not only Welles and Stanton but which also involved Secretary of the Treasury Salmon Chase, was the scramble for captured or abandoned cotton, or “white gold.”
 Since fortunes could be made from the cotton, not only did Navy, War, and State fight over custody of the cotton, but the three services stole captured cotton from each other.